thebiggive/matchbot/Readme.md

 ### Discovering more about MatchBot scripts

 The headline for each script's purpose is defined in its description in the PHP class.
-There is a Composer script `matchbot:list` which calls `list` to read these.
+There is a Composer script `matchbot:list-commands` which calls `list` to read these.
 So with an already-running Docker `app` container, you can run

     docker-compose exec app composer matchbot:list-commands